gaubrey1/celo-ico/README.md

 };
 ```

-- Compile the contract, open up a terminal pointing at hardhat-tutorial directory and execute this command
+- Compile the contract, open up a terminal pointing at `hardhat` directory and execute this command

 ```bash
 npx hardhat compile